AudioBible/KJV/VIDEOS.md

 I don't know how to categorize the videos, but I made an attempt at it, but don't go by my judgement alone, I could be totally wrong or partly wrong or lying for that matter, but I try not to lie!
 This is America!

+You can trust a regular person more than you can trust a corporation or a government entity!

 ## Government

 - [Forced Government Indoctrination Camps](https://www.youtube.com/watch?v=72Lrz0khXP0)